amanzi/ats/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 Specified by `"mesh type`" of `"column surface`".

-.. _mesh-column-spec:
+.. _mesh-column-surface-spec:
-.. admonition:: mesh-column-spec
+.. admonition:: mesh-column-surface-spec

    * `"parent domain`" ``[string]`` The name of the 3D mesh from which columns are generated.
      Note that the `"build columns from set`" parameter must be set in that mesh.